SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

-# Exercise 2 - Create the Initial User Interface and set up Routing
+# Exercise 2 - Create the Initial User Interface and Load Data

 In this exercise, you will load live data and display first parts of it: the states of Germany.
 Actual Covid incidence data will be added later.